Articles:

 -

-The results are approved immediately after reaching the specified conditions, for example, the minimum number of points or the percentage of correct answers.
-It is convenient and fast.
+The results are approved immediately after the specified conditions are met — for example, the minimum number of points or the required percentage of correct answers.
+This is convenient and fast.

-Note: In the offer settings, you can also specify who checks the quiz: automatically or an assistant.
-This setting has a higher priority and allows you to change the approving method for a separate tariff.
-Read here for instructions on creating a task with a different verification method for different price plans.
+Note: In the offer settings, you can also specify who checks the quiz — automatically or a curator.
+This setting has higher priority and allows you to change the checking method for a specific plan.

-Important: Changes to test settings are applied immediately after they are made, but old attempts remain with the old settings.
+Important: changes made to the test settings are applied immediately, but previous attempts will keep the old settings.

-For example, adding points to a test after students have already taken it will not change their previous results.
-Anyone who took the test before the changes will not receive new points.
+For example, if you add points to a test after students have already completed it, their previous results will not change.
+Anyone who passed the test before the changes were made will not receive the new points.

-In Kwiga, you can create interactive and interesting tests by combining different types of questions in one quiz.
+In Kwiga, you can create interactive and engaging tests by combining different types of questions in a single quiz.
 This allows you to adapt the test to your goals and make it more effective for learning.
-The number of questions in the test is not limited, and the types of questions can be different.
+There is no limit to the number of questions in a test, and the question types can vary.

 -